cbdevnet/martrix/README.md

 ## Building

-Running `make` on a system with the prerequisites mentioned above should build `xmartrix`.
+Running `make` on a system with the prerequisites mentioned above should build the `martrix` binary.

 ## Configuration